Coca-Cola Company (KO). Below are some highlights from the above linked analysis:

-KO earned a Star in this section for its NPV MMA Diff. of the $1,531.
+KO earned a Star in this section for its NPV MMA Diff. of the $1,101.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as KO has.
 If KO grows its dividend at 8.1% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 3.31%.
 KO earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.

 Memberships and Peers: KO is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company's peer group includes: Dr. Pepper Snapple Group (DPS) with a 2.1% yield, Pepsico, Inc (PEP) with a 2.8% yield and Fomento Economico ADR (FMX) with a 1.4% yield.
+The company's peer group includes: Dr. Pepper Snapple Group (DPS) with a 2.9% yield, Pepsico, Inc (PEP) with a 3.1% yield and Fomento Economico ADR (FMX) with a 3.2% yield.

 Conclusion: KO earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
 This quantitatively ranks KO as a 3-Star Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 3.7%.
-This dividend growth rate is lower than the 8.2% used in this analysis, thus providing a margin of safety.
-KO has a risk rating of 1.75 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.5%.
+This dividend growth rate is lower than the 8.1% used in this analysis, thus providing a margin of safety.
+KO has a risk rating of 1.50 which classifies it as a Low risk stock.

 Coca-Cola is one of the most recognizable names in the world.
 KO is able to deliver products to more than 200 countries around the globe through an extensive direct distribution network that has few peers.
 Its world presence, particularly in faster-growing emerging markets, will be relied on to compensate for declining consumption of carbonated beverages in the North American market as the result of changing consumer preferences, heightened health consciousness, obesity concerns and growing regulatory pressures.

-KO's free cash flow payout at 68% (flat with prior review), is above the 60% I look for and its debt to total capital at 64% (up from 60%) is above my 45% threshold.
+At 63%, KO's free cash flow payout is above the 60% I look for and its debt to total capital at 54% is above my 45% threshold.
 Both have increased by one point since my last review.
-However, KO remains a desirable stock and I will continue to give it consideration when it is trading at or below my calculated fair value price of $57.96.
+However, KO remains a desirable stock and I will continue to give it consideration when it is trading at or below my calculated fair value price of $46.04.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.